UWC Mahindra: History

-On 28 November 1997, Queen Noor of Jordan and Nelson Mandela inaugurated the UWC Mahindra College in India as one of the now eighteen United World Colleges (UWC) and the third UWC in Asia.
-The opening of the school was made possibly by a donation of land and building infrastructure by Harish Mahindra, of the Mahindra Group.
+On 28 November 1997, Queen Noor of Jordan and Nelson Mandela inaugurated the UWC Mahindra College in India.
+The opening of the school was made possible by a donation of land and building infrastructure by Harish Mahindra, of the Mahindra Group.
 The company and several members of the family remain involved with the college, with Keshub Mahindra serving as chair of the college, and the company continuing to fund student scholarships.

 Campus

-The Mahindra United World College of India is one of eighteen campuses under the United World College banner, led by Nelson Mandela and Queen Noor of Jordan at the time of its design in the mid-1990s.
-The campus is divided into a residential and an academic area and was designed by architect Christopher Charles Benninger.
+The Mahindra United World College of India is one of eighteen campuses under the United World College banner.
+The campus was designed by architect Christopher Charles Benninger, and is divided into a residential and an academic area.
 The design incorporates traditional elements and local building materials.
 Benninger paid homage to traditional Indian architecture by incorporating elements such as wadas, staggered steps, and lotus ponds.

 The college is located near the village of Paud in the Taluka Mulshi region of the western state of Maharashtra, India.
 It is around 40 km from the city of Pune (which, in turn, is around 100 km south-east of Mumbai).
 The MUWCI campus is situated on a hill surrounded by rural communities and overlooking the valley of the Mula river near Mulshi Dam.

 The residential side of campus is divided into communal clusters called "Wadas".
 The Wadas house between 40 and 60 students and 4-6 teachers and families.
 Students live in independent houses of eight students each, with communal courtyards.
-Teachers also serve as 'Wada parents' and 'House parents', providing a supportive residential learning context.
+Teachers also serve as 'Wada parents' (house parents), providing a supportive residential and learning context.

 Academics

-UWC Mahindra College offers the International Baccalaureate Diploma.
+UWC Mahindra College offers the International Baccalaureate Diploma Programme.
 Students can also choose to do the UWC Mahindra College Project Based Diploma by pursuing a research project during their two years of study.

 The following IB subjects are available at MUWCI, though offerings may change slightly year to year: